Ming-Na Wen

 Personal Life

-Ming-Na Wen is trilingual, speaking English, Cantonese and Mandarin, and has spoken publicly about her cultural background and experiences as an Asian American performer.
-She practices Buddhism and has referenced her upbringing and family’s immigrant experience in interviews and profiles.
+Wen is trilingual, fluent in English, Cantonese and Mandarin, and has spoken publicly about maintaining and improving her Mandarin.
+She practices Buddhism and continues to work across film, television and voice projects.